 The Grand Master receives heads of state and representatives of governments at the Villa, as well as the ambassadors accredited to the Order who come together in January each year for the Diplomatic Corps audience.

 The Villa enjoys rights of extraterritoriality and serves as the seat of the Grand Priory of Rome, one of the oldest institutions of the members of the Order of Malta.
 It also houses the Sovereign Order’s Embassy to the Italian Republic.

-The Magistral Villa is open to the public on Friday.
+The Magistral Villa is open to the public on Friday, except in July and August.
 For more information, please contact us at [email protected]